 Brachers defend optometrist before the GOC

-Mrs LAM was subject to an investigation by the GOC following a complaint from a patient regarding an alleged failure to make an appropriate referral for suspected asymptomatic closed angle glaucoma.
+Mrs LAM was subject to an investigation by the GOC following a complaint from a patient regarding an alleged failure to make an appropriate referral for suspected asymptomatic draft angle glaucoma.
 The patient had subsequently lost her vision in one eye.

 At the very outset of the GOC investigation, Mrs LAM admitted to us that at the time she had first become aware of the complaint, some 2 months previously, she had been subjected to an exceptionally difficult encounter with the patient.

 Following this discussion, in a state of extreme panic and suffering from psychiatric illness, Mrs LAM had reviewed the patient’s electronic records and when doing so she had altered aspects of the records.